 ‘How am I to contact you, Professor?’

 ‘I will order you a mobile phone.
 Deans must be contactable at all times.
 I think you’ll find that’s in your contract, Professor.’
-She turns abruptly and waltzes out, but the scent of her victory lingers on.
+Vivian Albright turns abruptly and waltzes out of the room, but the scent of her victory lingers on.

-‘I wont use it!’, he calls out.
+‘I wont use it!’, he calls out after her.
 Wants to call out.
 ‘I wont use it’, he says to himself.
 ‘I will keep it turned off.
 I will take the battery out of it.
 I will lock it in a drawer.
 I will auction it at the Christmas break-up.
 I will not use it.’
 He tugs at the locked drawer again.
-What’s in there that is so bloody precious!
+What is in there that is so bloody precious!
 Is it the only drawer that hasn’t been emptied?
 Tedious woman!
 Behaving as if she is already his secretary.

 Because she is!
 She is the Dean of Arts’ secretary, he has just inherited her.
 No, actually not, it is she who has inherited him.
 Which, Alain Iser feels the need to reassure himself, is perfectly in order.
 The Acting Dean of Arts does not go round making new appointments.
 The Acting Dean of Arts is merely acting.
 But already he can feel the shine coming off his newly-minted authority.